Faculty Academic Support Grants

 Congratulations to past award recipients:

 Brian Beaton, Assistant Professor at the School of Information Sciences at the University of Pittsburgh.
 Professor Beaton will use the Thornburgh Archives to research materials for a new graduate course he is developing at the School of Information Sciences.
 The Archive collection from the time period when Governor Thornburgh served as the Governor of Pennsylvania will be used to develop case studies and a primary source document reader for students to use throughout the course for a fuller sense of Pennsylvania's recent history of economic reinvention with a particular emphasis on Pittsburgh.
+News release article.

 Richard Joyce, Attorney and Counselor at Law.
 The Governor Thornburgh Case Study Project will analyze the role of conflict resolution and negotiation skills in governance and public service.
 The research portion of the study will utilize the Dick Thornburgh Papers housed by the Hillman Library to identify episodes within Governor Thornburgh's public service career that highlight the importance of conflict resolution and negotiation skills.
+News release article.

 Joseph Hornack, adjunct professor in the University of Pittsburgh School of Law, has used the award to fund research at the Hillman Library’s archive center in the areas of origin of the principles underlying in the American with Disabilities Act (ADA); the political and legislative history of the ADA; and comparative analysis of the ADA with both the laws of other nations as well as international law on the subject of the rights of persons with disabilities.
 News release article.